Alex7Li/DataStories/final-project-wireframe.md

 There is only one target persona: someone who is currently doing competitive programming, and who wants to get better.

 Though, to make sure the audience can be more broad, the introduction exists.
+I will find 2 people with CP experience, and one person with a more broad experience when gathering feedback.

-Questions to ask in the interview:
+### Questions to ask in the interview:

 After reading the storyboard, do you feel that anything is missing?